bkoehler2016/tally-ai-be/BE-architecture-notes.md

 ```
     {
         "email": string,
-        "password": string - 8 or more characters,
+        "password": string - 8 or more characters
     }
 ```